 Pattie contributes to numerous publications and books including the textbook 'Hong Kong Employment Law - A Practical Guide' which is now in its fifth edition.
 She also writes regularly for the South China Morning Post on a diverse range of topical issues across Asia.

-Stephanie Sheng is executive director and senior counsel at Goldman Sachs (Asia) LLC in the Business Intelligence Group, advising the Asia Pacific investment banking, merchant banking and securities divisions on anti-bribery, anti-money laundering and economic sanctions regulations across a range of corporate transactions, as well being responsible for internal investigations in the region.
+Stephanie Sheng is Managing Director at Goldman Sachs (Asia) LLC in the Business Intelligence Group, advising the Asia Pacific investment banking, merchant banking and securities divisions on anti-bribery, anti-money laundering and economic sanctions regulations across a range of corporate transactions, as well being responsible for internal investigations in the region.
 Prior to joining Goldman Sachs, Stephanie was counsel at O’Melveny & Myers LLP, specializing in US securities laws, capital markets, mergers and acquisitions and FCPA investigations across Silicon Valley, Shanghai and Hong Kong.

 Partner - Mayer Brown